universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/image2.png)

 Graphs created in Gephi can not only be saved as images or PDFs but also published online (for example, on GitHub) using the Sigma plugin.
-Here is [an example of an interactive graph](https://yosej.github.io/Ossian_Full_Network/) based on the Ossian poems by James Macpherson.
+Here is [an example of an interactive graph](https://yosej.github.io/Ossian_Full_Network/) based on the Ossian cycle of epic poems by James Macpherson.

 Now, let's take a look at how to do all of this.